WalterKruger/Fast-diagonal-bitboard-manipulation/README.md

 | SSE right | 0.73 | 0.62 |

 ## Extract diagonal
-This works very similar to the diagonal shift.
-The binary method doesn't need to mask on any alignment so it can directly shift the diagonals in the lower 8-bits.

 The SSE2 based methods calculates a diagonal shift-to-the-left, and then extract the most significant bits of each 8-bit element using `_mm_movemask_epi8`.

+The "SAD" method masks out the diagonal bits and use `_mm_sad_epu8` with zero to effectively bitwise OR between all elements.
+Note: The forward method outputs the result in reverse order.
 <details><summary>Visualization</summary>

 ```